 - Wellbutrin And Methadone

 According to the US Food and Drug Administration, drugs can also interact with medical conditions, foods, and drinks.
-This means if you are having a reaction to Methadone, and you know it isn’t related to a drug interaction then it could be for one of these other reasons.
+This means if one has a reaction to Methadone, and they know it isn’t related to a drug interaction then it could be for one of these other reasons.

 Methadone – The Alternative To Mixing

-If you are using Methadone, and need to use another drug for medical reasons, there may be similar alternatives to that drug for your use.
+If an individual is using Methadone, and needs to use another drug for medical reasons, there may be similar alternatives to that drug.
 In addition to alternative drugs, there are also natural alternatives.
-These options will help you to avoid the worst interactions.
-Another option is to find an alternative to the substance that will not interact with the other drug you need to use.
+These options will help to avoid the worst interactions.
+Another option is to find an alternative to the substance that will not interact with the other drug.

-For more details on suitable replacements, it is a good idea to contact a health professional, such as your doctor.
-They may also be able to recommend a suitable rehab for Methadone for you to avoid drug use altogether.
-This will allow your body to recover completely from drug abuse and prevent any further mixing of drugs.
+For more details on suitable replacements, it is a good idea to contact a health professional, such as the doctor.
+They may also be able to recommend a suitable rehab for Methadone to avoid drug use altogether.
+This will allow the body to recover completely from drug abuse and prevent any further mixing of drugs.